dka-raj/Drawing-App/README.md

-# Vanilla Js "Drawing App"
+# Vanilla Js <b> Drawing App </b>
-This is a simple easy to use drawing and painting app made using Html, Css and JavaScript
+This is a simple & easy to use drawing and painting app made using Html, Css and JavaScript

-<h3>Currently in development stage</h3>
+<i>Currently in development stage</i>